 You can tie the base plates onto your easel with heavy twine.

-You can also attach 3M Wire Command Hooks to your easel, depending on the surface of your easel, or to you walls.
+You can also attach 3M Wire Command Hooks or Clips to your easel, depending on the surface of your easel, or to your walls.
 These have special double sided adhesive that can be removed without damaging most surfaces.
 The best way to do that would be to attach the command strip to your wall, press on the wire hook and hang the base plate on the hooks using the drilled holes.

 This is part of a week long celebration of all things LEGO over at Toddler Approved.
 She and a group of us bloggers will be sharing LEGO ideas on our blogs and Facebook Pages all week long!